-- Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: - treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - $\circ$ having regard for the need to safeguard pupils' well-being in accordance with statutory provisions - o showing tolerance of and respect for the rights of others, - not undermining fundamental British values, including - democracy, the rule of law, individual liberty and mutual - respect and tolerance of those with different faiths and - beliefs - ensuring personal beliefs are not expressed in ways - which exploit pupils' vulnerability or might lead them to - break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities.
+- Teachers uphold public trust in the profession and maintain high standards of ethics and behaviour, within and outside school, by: - treating pupils with dignity, building relationships rooted in mutual respect, and at all times observing proper boundaries appropriate to a teacher's professional position - $\circ\;$ having regard for the need to safeguard pupils' well-being in accordance with statutory provisions - o showing tolerance of and respect for the rights of others, - not undermining fundamental British values, including - democracy, the rule of law, individual liberty and mutual - respect and tolerance of those with different faiths and beliefs - o ensuring personal beliefs are not expressed in ways - which exploit pupils' vulnerability or might lead them to - break the law. - Teachers must have proper and professional regard for the ethos, policies and practices of the school in which they teach, and maintain high standards in their own attendance and punctuality. - Teachers must have an understanding of, and always act within, the statutory frameworks which set out their professional duties and responsibilities. - Teachers should approach the Headteacher if they have any concerns.
+They should only approach the Chair of Governors if there is a safeguarding concern that directly involves the Headteacher.